beta-europe/netherlands.beta-europe.org/_pages/about.md

 * Strengthen the democratic European civil society
 * Raise awareness on pressing political issues, on local, regional, European and international levels

-**MEU The Hague**
+**MEU The Netherlands**

- The flagship project of BETA Netherlands is Model European Union The Hague (MEU The Hague) which is scheduled to premiere in July 2019.
+ The flagship project of BETA Netherlands is Model European Union The Netherlands (MEU The Netherlands) which is scheduled to premiere in July 2019.
 The project aims to promote knowledge of the decision-making process, representing the way new EU legislation comes to force while fostering mutual understanding and cooperation through debate and dialogue amidst youth within Netherlands and Europe.